-Red Cross Calling terms and conditions
+Red Cross Calling 2021, Terms and Conditions

 As a registered Red Cross Calling fundraiser, you must adhere to the following terms and conditions.
 Failure to conduct third party fundraising activities in accordance with these terms and conditions may result in you being de-registered as a Red Cross Calling fundraiser and prevented from conducting further third-party fundraising activities on behalf of Red Cross;

 “We/Australian Red Cross/Red Cross/Promoter” means Australian Red Cross Society ABN 50 169 561 394.
-Address: 155 Pelham Street, Carlton VIC 3053, Phone: 03 9345 1800,: www.redcross.org.au.
+Address: 23-47 Villiers Street North Melbourne, VIC 3051, Phone: 03 9345 1800: www.redcross.org.au.
 Charity Mail Number: 10100009.

 “Red Cross Calling” means a Red Cross national fundraising campaign of that name.